-Project: Support for training and creation of a multi-purpose center in Thylla, Senegal (Jappo Liggeye Thylla).
+Project: Support for training and creation of a multipurpose center in Thylla, Senegal (Jappo Liggeye Thylla).

-Number of direct and indirect beneficiaries Number of direct beneficiaries: 150 participants per year on average The indirect beneficiaries are: - the family circle of the beneficiaries - suppliers of raw materials - consumers of finished products.
-Status and situation of Out-of-school women and girls, some of whom do housework in major beneficiaries cities.
-The latter, in addition to being isolated from their families, face risks such as, among others, rape, assault, and ill-treatment of their bosses.
-Method of identification Field surveys will be carried out to identify the most vulnerable of beneficiaries beneficiaries with low income.
-Awareness days organized by Jappo will also help identify people wishing to be supported in terms of entrepreneurship to promote local development and improve their standard of living.
-Selection criteria for People from low-income social strata, who have no income, who suffer beneficiaries from social violence, whose school cycle is shortened and who do not have a job.
+Number of direct and indirect beneficiaries Number of direct beneficiaries: 150 participants per year on average The indirect beneficiaries are: - the family circle of the beneficiaries - suppliers of raw materials - consumers of finished products. consumers of missica products.
+Status and situation of beneficiaries Out-of-school women and girls, some of whom do domestic work in large cities.
+The latter, in addition to being isolated from their families, face risks such as, among others, rape, assaults and ill-treatment of their bosses.
+Method of identification of beneficiaries Field surveys will be carried out to identify the most vulnerable beneficiaries, with a low income level.
+Awareness days organized by Jappo could also help identify people wishing to be supported in terms of entrepreneurship in order to promote local development and improve their standard of living.
+Selection criteria for beneficiaries People from low-income social strata, who have no income, who suffer from social violence, whose school cycle is shortened and who do not have a job.
 Method of involving beneficiaries The beneficiaries will be involved in the management committee of the center.